TheOdinProject/curriculum/react/the_react_ecosystem/styling_react_applications.md

 <div class="lesson-note lesson-note--tip" markdown="1" >

-For the learning purposes throughout this course, we recommend that you avoid using CSS frameworks or component libraries, and instead implement your component's styling from scratch i.e. using [CSS Modules](https://www.theodinproject.com/lessons/preview#vanilla-css) or a [CSS-in-JS](https://www.theodinproject.com/lessons/preview#css-in-js) option.
+For the learning purposes throughout this course, we recommend that you avoid using CSS frameworks or component libraries, and instead implement your component's styling from scratch i.e. use [CSS Modules](https://www.theodinproject.com/lessons/preview#vanilla-css) or a [CSS-in-JS](https://www.theodinproject.com/lessons/preview#css-in-js) option.

 </div>